What are some things a couple should consider when choosing a band to hire?

 an accurate depiction of a live performance.
 The best way to measure a band's

-skill, energy, and crowd interaction, other than seeing and listening to them
+skill, energy, and crowd interaction, other than seeing them

 live, is to read real testimonials.

-Value greatly any feedback you receive from people who have actually "experienced"
+Value any feedback you receive from people who have actually "experienced" a band by attending a wedding reception where they played.
+Their experience may tell

 best location for you to hear and feel the sound of a live band.